The Road To Everest

 Stage 4 – Climb an 8,000m Peak

-Alpenglow Expeditions strongly recommends at least one prior attempt on an 8000m peak OR extensive experience on many high altitude expedition style peaks to qualify for our group expeditions to Everest.
+Alpenglow Expeditions strongly recommends at least one prior attempt on an 8000m peak OR extensive experience on many high altitude expedition style peaks at 6,000 and 7,000m to qualify for our group expeditions to Everest.
 This is your opportunity learn how to climb above 8,000m before trying to climb the tallest mountain on the planet.
 If you want to maximize your chances of success on Everest, this is a key step.

 Stage 4 Recommended Expeditions